tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 valid_time:

-: Time in seconds relative to the beginning of the delegation certificate's notBefore value after which the delegated credential is no longer valid (must not exceed 7 days).
+: Time in seconds relative to the beginning of the delegation certificate's notBefore value after which the delegated credential is no longer valid.
+This MUST NOT exceed 7 days.

 expected_cert_verify_algorithm: